Event Time: 22 February (all day) - 23 February (morning till 1pm) 2021

 By bringing together renowned scholars and academics from Australia, Japan, Europe, S. Korea and the US, this event intends to explore and promote reflections on how the lessons of Metabolism can still inform the current debate on city making and future practice in architectural design and urban planning.

 The symposium will be delivered online (webinars) and on campus.
-It is jointly sponsored and supported by UNSW Built Environment and the Japan Foundation Program for Intellectual Exchange Conferences 2020.
+It is jointly sponsored and supported by UNSW School of Built Environment and the Japan Foundation Program for Intellectual Exchange Conferences 2020.

 Please keep an eye on this webpage for regular updates on the symposium.